shield02/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 > 6-print_combo3 - Script that prints all possible combinations of two digits
 > 7-islower - Script that checks for lowercase letters
 > 8-uppercase - Script to print a string in uppercase
+> 9-print_last_digit - Script that prints the last digit of a number